Ty-R/discord-item-catalogue/README.md

 * Searching for all listings by a user called Bob: `!cat search -u Bob`
 * Searching for all listings for items sold at spawn: `!cat search -l spawn`

-### Updating a listing

-Updating a listing takes 3 parts:

-1. The flag - used to specify which part of the listing to update (item name, price, location etc.)
-2. The item - the existing name of the item to update
-3. The new value - this value will be applied to the field specified using the flag

-The flags in this case are similar to the ones used in searching:

-* `-i` - updates the name of the item
-* `-p` - updates the price of the item
-* `-l` - updates the location of the item

-Let's say you have an existing listing where you're selling 32 books for 10 gold at spawn, to update these fields:

-* Updating the item: `!cat update -i 32 books:64 books`
-* Updating the price: `!cat update -p 64 books:20 gold`
-* Updating the loction: `!cat update -l 64 books:plot 5`

-### Removing a listing

-The simplest way to remove a listing, is:

-`!cat remove [item]`

-For example to remove a book listing you created:

-`!cat remove book`

 # Advanced usage

 ### Detailed search